-Lead Agency: Public Works Supporting Agencies: Utility Companies, Property Owners Hazard(s) of Concern: Dam Failure Disease Outbreak Drought Earthquake Flood Geological Hazards Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather □ Wildfire Description of the Problem: Several specific areas of the Township continually have trees coming down across roadways which consequently take down power lines.
+Lead Agency: Public Works Supporting Agencies: Utility Companies, Property Ow ners Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weat ☑ Severe Winte ☑ Wildfire her er Weather Description of the Problem: Several specific areas of the Township continually have trees coming down across roadways which consequently take down power lines.
 The DPW can do small jobs but not jobs of large trees near power and other utility lines.
 JCPL only maintains certain distances from their lines.
 Other utilities only do reactive vegetative management rather than preventative mitigation.
 Having the financial resources to have properly equipped and insured Tree Removal companies remove trees within the Township Road ROW's would be extremely beneficial to mitigating against power outages both long and short term in length.
 Description of the Solution: The Township will pursue funding support to have a forester assess trees, complete deed searches to verify Township right of way in targeted areas, and then have the tree removal completed by qualified personnel.
 Implement, review, and enforce municipal policies and programs to prevent trees from threatening lives and impacting power availability/interruption in conjunction with property owners and utility companies.
-Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 4 years Goals Met: 1, 2, 5, 7 1, 2, 5, 7 Benefits: This action will result in the reduction of risk surrounding power outages by minimizing potential impacts from trees on utility lines.
+Estimated Cost: Low Potential Funding Sources: Municipal Budget Municipal Budget Implementation Timeline: 4 years Goals Met: 1, 2, 5, 7 Benefits: This action will result in the reduction of risk surrounding power outages by minimizing potential impacts from trees on utility lines.
 Impact on Socially Vulnerable Populations: Some socially vulnerable population rely on power utilities for everyday care.
 If power outages are caused by a lack of tree maintenance, lives could potentially be at risk.
 Impact on Future Development: This action assists in the protection of future development from impacts caused by tree collapses or branch falls as a result of severe weather, severe winter weather, hurricanes, and nor'easters.
 Impact on Critical Facilities/Lifelines: Utility lines provide power to residencies, private businesses, government entities, and various providers.
 Not maintaining trees, tree limbs, or tree branches may impact the availability of power during severe weather and severe winter weather events.
-Impact on Capabilities: The creation of a tree maintenance program w rould be a new capability for the Township.
-Climate Change Considerations: Climate change may result in an increase in th disaster events, which may contribute to trees utility lines and property.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) ☑Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) ⊠Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No Action Current problem remains Do not contact utility companies Trees along utility lines may impact power during severe weather and severe winter weather events
+Impact on Capabilities: The creation of a tree maintena ince program w ould be a new ca apability for the Township.
+Climate Change Considerations: Climate change may result in a disaster events, which may cor utility lines and property. n increase in the atribute to trees e frequency and or tree limbs/bra severity of weather-related nches falling or impacting Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure F (LPR) Project (SIP) ⊠Natural Syste □Education an ems Protection (NSP) d Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) ⊠Natural Reso □Structural Flo □Emergency S urce Protection (NR) ood Control Projects (SP) Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No Action Current problem remains Do not contact utility companies Trees along u during severe utility lines may impact power e weather and severe winter weather events